marsyas/website/tutorial/tutorial.rst

 - division: ``/``

 Note that all control expressions must be enclosed in parenthesis ``( )``!
-Parenthsis can also be used in expressions to force non-standard order of calculation, for example: ``(2 * (5 + 7))``.
+Parenthesis can also be used in expressions to force non-standard order of calculation, for example: ``(2 * (5 + 7))``.

 Now, if we wanted to change the entire set of harmonic frequencies up,